Elected to Division Two 1897. Resigned 1900

 2010 Special i l

-In 1897 Luton were elected to the Second Division of the Football League at the expense of Burton Wanderers.
-At the time the majority of members were in the north and midlands and Luton struggled to meet their travel costs so after only three seasons, having finished in 17th place, rather than face re-election they resigned and rejoined the Southern League.
+In 1897 Luton had been elected to the Second Division of the Football League at the expense of Burton Wanderers.
+At the time the majority of members were in the north and midlands and Luton struggled to meet their travel costs.
+After only three seasons, having finished in 17th place, they resigned rather than face re-election and rejoined the Southern League, adopting light blue and white as their new colours.

 After the Second World War the Hatter crest was retired and instead the club adopted a simplified version of the Luton coat of arms although this did not appear on the team's shirts until the 1959 FA Cup final.
 Luton consolidated in Division Two and thanks to a progressive youth policy, built a side that pushed for promotion in 1953 and 1954 before a tight race in 1955 saw them finish as runners-up for a place in Division One.
 Having finished eighth in 1958, Luton reached the FA Cup final in 1959 where they lost to a Nottingham Forest side reduced to ten men.